December 20, 2017

 October 7, 2017

-Havana Nights raised $131,000, which will support the organization’s mission of providing positive adult roles modes for at-risk youth in Tucson and across Southern Arizona.
-BBBST currently serves 560 matches – each comprised of a “Big” and a “Little” – through a variety of specialized one-to-one mentoring programs.
+our mission of providing positive adult role models for at-risk youth in Tucson and surrounding areas.
+We currently serve 560 matches – each comprised of a “Big” and a “Little” – through a variety of specialized one-to-one mentoring programs.

-Also honored during the BIG Gala was Chandler Warden, President of the Bert W. Martin Foundation, philanthropist and artist.
-Mr. Warden’s creativity and generosity took what started as a photography outing for “Bigs” and “Littles” by Parks in Focus, and turned it into the gallery-style book titled Hues of Heaven: The Glory of Tucson Sunsets.
-The book features stunning sunset photography captured by BBBST matches with additional submissions from Mr. Warden’s own collection.
-Mr. Warden created the book and published one thousand copies for BBBST to offer donors who make gifts of $100 or more.
+Chandler Warden, President of the Bert W. Martin Foundation, philanthropist and artist was honored for his creativity and generosity!
+Mr. Warden took a photography outing for “Bigs” and “Littles” hosted by Parks in Focus, and collected those photo in a gallery-style book titled Hues of Heaven: The Glory of Tucson Sunsets.
+The book features stunning sunset photography captured by Bigs and Littles with additional submissions from Mr. Warden’s own collection.

 August 10, 2017

-Fry’s Food Stores’ “Round-Up” campaign and Coin Canister Program raised $14,186 to support the one-on-one youth mentoring programs of Big Brothers Big Sisters of Tucson (BBBST).
-This is the second year that Fry’s has partnered with BBBST to improve the lives of children facing adversity in Southern Arizona.
+Fry’s Food Stores’ “Round-Up” campaign and Coin Canister Program raised $14,186 to support the one-on-one youth mentoring programs of Big Brothers Big Sisters of Tucson .
+This is the second year that Fry’s has partnered with us to improve the lives of children facing adversity in Southern Arizona.

 Fry’s Food Stores’ continues to support of BBBST’s vision that all children achieve success in life impacts the entire community.
-Studies show that one-to-one mentoring relationships significantly enhance self-esteem, relationship building skills and educational success in youth, helping them reach their highest potential individually and in the community.
-BBBST currently supports over 500 children each year and is committed to increasing that number annually.
-Only through partnerships with organizations like Fry’s Food Stores can it continue to reach its goals.
+Studies show that one-to-one mentoring relationships significantly enhance self-esteem, relationship building skills and the educational success of young people, helping them reach their highest potential individually and in the community.
+We currently support more than 500 children each year and are committed to increasing that number annually.
+Only through partnerships with organizations like Fry’s Food Stores can we continue to reach our goals.